bergamote/micronux/README.md

     pip3 install PySide2 rtmidi

-Then just run `./micronux.py`.

-You can create a `micronux.desktop` launcher file that you can place anywhere with the following command:
+Then simply run `./micronux.py` or make a launcher shortcut with:

     python3 ./micronux.py --create-launcher